connectrajnish/BLog/README.md

    * Save the connection as "Blog" (save & connect).
    * copy the connection string
 - Create a variable as following-
-   * MONGO_URI = "<your mongoDB Atlas connection string or local db connection string>"
+   * MONGO_URI = "your mongoDB Atlas connection string or local db connection string"

 3. Start server in one of the terminal:
     The server will start running on http://localhost:8080.